 This policy only covers you, the life insured.
 You may elect members of your family or any other person to benefit from the life policy should you pass away; these people are referred to as beneficiaries.

 What is adherence?

 Adherence to HIV Antiretroviral therapy means the close following of (and adherence to) your treatment regimen every day.
 This includes you taking the correct dose of each anti-HIV medication at the correct time and exactly as prescribed.
 Adherence is very important for successful HIV treatment.
-Both the HIV Clinicians Society and World Health Organisation (WHO) recommends that a person living with HIV should monitor their CD4 count regularly.
+Both the HIV Clinicians Society and World Health Organisation (WHO) recommend that a person living with HIV should monitor their CD4 count regularly.